rktjmp/fennel-cljlib/doc/core.md

 Coerces coll to a (possibly empty) sequence, if it is not already one.
-Will not force a lazy seq. `(sequence nil)` yields an empty list, When a transducer is supplied, returns a lazy sequence of applications of the transform to the items in `coll`, i.e. to the set of first items of each `coll`, followed by the set of second items in each `coll`, until any one of the `colls` is exhausted.
+Will not force a lazy seq. `(sequence nil)` yields an empty list, When a transducer `xform` is supplied, returns a lazy sequence of applications of the transform to the items in `coll`, i.e. to the set of first items of each `coll`, followed by the set of second items in each `coll`, until any one of the `colls` is exhausted.
 Any remaining items in other `colls` are ignored.
 The transform should accept number-of-colls arguments